Home » Posts tagged 'strategic planning'

 This is an example of how understanding core competencies can allow a company to invest in the strengths that differentiates it in the industry.

 To develop core competencies a company must:

-- Determine which internal capacities are key strategic factors to creating and sustaining value.
+- Determine which internal capacities are key strategic factors for creating and sustaining value.

 - Conduct an organization wide core competency assessment and isolate strengths and weaknesses.

-- Benchmark against other companies with the same capacities to ensure that the firm aims to develop key factors.
+- Benchmark against other companies with the same capacities to ensure the firm aims to develop the right key factors.

 - Create an organizational road map that sets goals for competence building.